roboryman/prototroller/README.md

 </p>

 ## About
-Modular controllers are few and far between, especially in the open-source community.
-We aim to change this by creating a full-stack, feature-rich, usable, responsive, and robust modular controller.
-The device could be used for any HID-compliant purpose, but we focus on developing swappable modules that can form customizable gamepads.
+We aim to create a ***modular*** controller that is full-stack, feature-rich, responsive, and robust.
+The controller could be used for any HID-compliant purpose, but we focus on developing hot-swappable modules that can form customizable gamepads.

-A potential use-case is QoL hardware-level remapping for the benefit of the general user.
+A potential use case is general hardware level remapping for quality of life.

-Another could be rapidly prototyping different controller layouts for games or simulations in development.
+Another is rapidly prototyping different controller layouts for games or simulations in development.

-In any case, we dub thy the __Prototroller__.
+In any case, this is the __Prototroller__.
 Our team consists of 5 members:
 - Yu-yang Hsieh
 - Britton McLeavy
 - Caleb O'Malley